nalch/continuum/README.md

 The codestyle is enforced via eslint.
 The stylebundle is eslint-config-google, with a modified linelength of 120.
-The imports should follow the order and be ordered alphabetically inside their blocks:
+The imports should follow the listed example and be ordered alphabetically inside their blocks:
 ```
 var npmModule = require('npm-package');